LBNL-ETA/CyDER/README.md

   - sudo supervisorctl restart all
   - Launch a the test suite (need one...)

 Next steps:
+  - Fix the general setting section
   - Create a graph of previous calibrations
   - Create search pages using Django filter (models and devices)
-  - Create a REST API
+  - Create a page to create a project
-  - Create a vehicle simulation scenario
+  - Create a page to display models as a search
+  - Separate the API from the views
+  - Re-think the models to be including multiple models with transmission grid
   - Change ssh for celery workers
   - Create a script to update the system / or initialize.